KendiLorna/Sales-Analysis/README.md

 # Sales-Analysis
-The data was provided by AQSkill for analysis to provide insights.
+AQSkill provided the data for analysis to provide insights.

 ### QUESTIONS

-- Who are the top valuable customers?
+- Who are the top five valuable customers?

-- Which is the top loss-making product?
+- Which are the five top loss-making products?

-- Which is the top discounted item?
+- Which are the top five discounted items?

 - Which category of products accounts for most sales?